moosemoose22/Timeline/regions.md

 ##### Copying files to live working website
 Then upload each country's individual topojson files to maps/\*country\*/regions.
+For example: for France, I copied the directory [individuals/france/regionsTopoNewName](individuals/france/regionsTopoNewName) to [maps/france](maps/france) and renamed it regions.
-For example, [france.alsace_bas-rhin.topo.json](maps/france/regions/france.alsace_bas-rhin.topo.json) went in maps/france/regions/france.alsace_bas-rhin.topo.json.
+If you wanted to look at the topojson file for Alsace Bas-Rhin, for example, you could fine it at [france.alsace_bas-rhin.topo.json](maps/france/regions/france.alsace_bas-rhin.topo.json) went in maps/france/regions/france.alsace_bas-rhin.topo.json.

 ##### Now you have the data for each region on your live site!!